Frenetic steering: nonequilibrium-enabled navigation: Introduction

-In the case of individual particles where one wants a specific probe or collective variable to follow a given trajectory, steering requires the more or less direct creation or altering of the force on that probe.
-One way is to derive that force from a potential landscape.
-However, when the probe is coupled to a nonequilibrium medium, a newer fascinating possibility arises, the subject of the present paper.\\ It has indeed been realized that violating detailed balance (breaking time-reversal symmetry) enables to employ kinetic aspects in the dynamics that otherwise remain invisible under thermal equilibrium.
+In the case of individual particles where a specific probe or collective variable is to follow a given trajectory, steering requires the more or less direct creation or alteration of the force on that probe.
+One way is to derive that force from a potential landscape or from a time-dependent external field.
+However, when the probe is coupled to a nonequilibrium medium, a newer fascinating possibility arises, the subject of the present paper.\\ It has indeed been realized before that violating detailed balance (breaking time-reversal symmetry) in the dynamics enables to employ kinetic aspects that otherwise remain invisible under thermal equilibrium.
 For instance, recent works have explored how dynamical activity, and more in particular time-symmetric reactivities, can significantly contribute to selection, recovery, or self-assembly.
-That includes the more recent references \cite{timematters, non_dissipative_effects, frensteering, kinetic_uncertainty_relation}, but there are of course the Landauer blowtorch theorem \cite{inadequacy_of_entropy, hb}, or examples such as kinetic proofreading \cite{kinetic_proofreading}, that made the point much earlier.\\ The statistical or mean force on a probe coupled to a nonequilibrium medium is likewise influenced by time-symmetric reactivities as shown in \cite{nongrad}.
-In the present paper, we continue that study in constructive ways: We show that it is possible to make the probe travel basically any trajectory by correctly choosing the time-symmetric reactivities for every moment during the trajectory.
+That includes the more recent references \cite{timematters, non_dissipative_effects, frensteering, kinetic_uncertainty_relation}, but there are of course the Landauer blowtorch theorem \cite{inadequacy_of_entropy, hb}, or examples such as kinetic proofreading \cite{kinetic_proofreading}, that made the point much earlier.\\ The statistical or mean force on a probe coupled to a nonequilibrium medium is likewise influenced by time-symmetric reactivities as first shown in \cite{nongrad}.
+In the present paper, we continue that study in constructive ways: it is possible to make the probe travel basically any trajectory by correctly choosing the time-symmetric reactivities for every moment during the trajectory.
 In that fashion, slower dynamical degrees of freedom are steered by an underlying and faster microscopic nonequilibrium dynamics.
 More specifically, it will be the phase between entropy flux and frenesy that provides the steering.
 Such frenetic navigation offers a new tool that works away from equilibrium without the need to adapt energy landscapes.
-It is therefore a promising road to be explored, also within the more general context of biological functioning while that is not the subject of the present paper.\\
+It is therefore a promising road to be explored, also within the more general context of biological functioning.
+The latter is not the subject of the present paper but we sketch the broader context of control and the possible relation with bio-engines in Section \ref{conte}.
+For a broader introduction to frenesy we refer to the reviews \cite{fren,nongrad} and to Section \ref{conte} and the Appendix \ref{appendix:cos_phi_dependence} more in particular.\\